dftbplus/develguide/docs/gitworkflow.rst

    the status of the upstream `main` branch.
 The feature branch name should be short and descriptive for the feature you are going to implement.

 #.
 Develop your new feature in your local branch.
-Make sure to add regression
+Make sure to add
-   testing for your feature in the test directory and update the documentation.
+   regression testing for your feature in the test directory (and possibly unit tests as well) and also update the documentation.
    You can commit your changes by ::

        git commit -m "Add some new feature ..."

    You may make multiple commits if your development naturally dividides into multiple steps.
-But please note, that too many commits and especially commits containing broken or non-functional code make finding bugs (e.g. by git-bisection) a real pain.
+But please note, that too many commits and especially commits containing broken or non-functional code make finding bugs (e.g. by use of git-bisection) a real pain.
 Therefore, try to make sure that your branch only contains *essential commits with working code in each commit*.